Constitution of the New York State Young Democrats

 Section 2.
 Budget Financial Disclosure Reports.

-The Current Operating Budget and Financial Disclosure Reports Filings which are filed with the State Board of Elections shall be generally available upon request by any member of the State Executive Committee.
+The Current Operating Budget and Financial Disclosure Reports Filings, which are filed with the State Board of Elections, shall generally be made available upon request by any member of the State Executive Committee.
+After June 1, 2020, the report shall be published on the New York State Young Democrats website and shall include include a detailed accounting of all donations received by the New York State Young Democrats and disbursements made by the New York State Young Democrats.
 The failure to deliver or make the Current Operating Budget available for inspection the most recent Financial Disclosure at two consecutive State Executive Board meetings shall be grounds for automatic impeachment at the third consecutive meeting of the State Executive Board where the budget report remains unavailable.

 ARTICLE X – AMENDMENTS